i-Huy/MapQuest-API/README.md

 # MapQuest-API
-# @date: 12.6.18
+date: 12.6.18

 A basic locations/directions/information program using the MapQuest API to retrieve wanted information from user input.
 Coded with Python.

 Program will take input in the following format.
-It should not prompt the user in any way; it should simply read whatever input is typed into the console, and you should assume that your user knows the precise input format.

 • An integer whose value is at least 2, alone on a line, that specifies how many locations the trip will consist of.